Welcome to Stevens County

 Search our entire site for your ancestor's surname

 Heads up!
-We are meeting in person again this month, at our usual place in the basement of the Colville LDS church.
+We are meeting in person these days, at our usual place in the basement of the Colville LDS church.
 We will also (hopefully) utilize Zoom for those who cannot attend in-person.
 For the "Zoomies" please go to our Events page for the Zoom link and begin logging in at 12:45 so we are ready to go at 1:00.
-Note that sometimes we have problems getting the zoom meeting started so there is sometimes a delay in getting admitted, If you haven't been joined by 1:00, something has probably gone wrong with our Internet connection.
+Note that sometimes we have problems getting the zoom meeting started so there is sometimes a delay in getting admitted, If you haven't been able to join by 1:00, something has probably gone wrong with our Internet connection.
+But we do hope to see you and believe it will be worth your while.

 Evergreen Cemetery Update